 Revenue relating to sale of hardware is recognised when the Group transfers the control over the hardware to customers, i.e. when the products are delivered to customers.

 - 2.4.20 Revenue recognition (contd.) - (ii) Managed Telecommunications Network Services ("MTNS")

-Revenue from MTNS mainly comprises of revenue from contracts with customers to build, maintain and operate large scale WiFi hotspots, radio access network ("RAN") infrastructure and fibre optic infrastructure.
+Revenue from MTNS mainly comprises of revenue from contracts with customers to construct, maintain and provide support services of telecommunication infrastructure and Universal Service Provision ("USP") sites.